Break down that wall!

 - The Reactor Boss in the first Star Fox game requires you to deactivate its shields before you can damage it.
 The second version can regenerate them.

-- The early-80s Vector Game Star Castle consisted entirely of piloting an Asteroids-like spaceship to take out an enemy ship surrounded by three layers of rotating barriers.
+- The early-80s Vector Game Star Castle (pictured above) consisted entirely of piloting an Asteroids-like spaceship to take out an enemy ship surrounded by three layers of rotating barriers.
 If one layer was completely destroyed, the enemy ship would counter by generating a new layer, and could also fire its own weapon at the player if it had an open line of sight between the openings.

 - A few examples from Devil May Cry series: